0x-mrx/Graduation-project-DEPI/README.md

 ## Project Overview

-As part of our graduation project, **HACK TACTIX** conducted a security assessment of the internal corporate network of **ginandjuice.shop**.
-This penetration test simulated the actions of an external threat actor aiming to identify vulnerabilities and provide actionable recommendations to strengthen the security of the organization's systems.
+As part of our graduation project, HACK TACTIX, a team of cybersecurity students from DEPI, conducted a simulated security assessment of the internal corporate network of ginandjuice.shop.
+This penetration test was carried out as a training exercise to mimic the actions of an external threat actor, aiming to identify vulnerabilities and propose actionable recommendations to enhance the security of the organization's systems.

 ---